nus-mtp/worldscope/README.md

 # Welcome to WorldScope

-Worldscope is an open source clone of Periscope, a mobile client and server that allow a user to stream video and audio live from a mobile phone to their subcribers (listening and watching on their mobile phones).
+WorldScope is an open source clone of Periscope, a mobile client and server that allow a user to stream video and audio live from a mobile phone to their subcribers (listening and watching on their mobile phones).